catalinpit/hashnode/ckv3dtq1x0wbisss15m72hqqc.md

 export default App;
 ```

-There are three additions:
+There are two additions:
 1. You imported the array of people at the top of the component.
 You store the data as an array in the component itself for this application because it is a simple app.
-2. The `persons` variable is assigned the array of people as the initial state.
-3. The `search` variable is assigned an empty string as the initial state.
+2. The `search` variable is assigned an empty string as the initial state.
 You will use the function `setNewSearch` to modify the state of the `search` variable.

 The next step is to handle the searching functionality.